-Note: These instructions explain how to deploy Solr using the Jetty web server, but CKAN doesn't require Jetty - you can deploy Solr to another web server, such as Tomcat, if that's convenient on your operating system.
+Note: These instructions explain how to deploy Solr using the Jetty web server, but CKAN doesn't require Jetty -you can deploy Solr to another web server, such as Tomcat, if that's convenient on your operating system.

-1. Edit the Jetty configuration file (/etc/default/jetty) and change the following variables:
+1. Edit the Jetty configuration file (/etc/default/jetty8 or /etc/default/jetty) and change the following variables: